supervisely-ecosystem/import-images/README.md

 🔥 Starting from version `v1.2.0` application automatically compares image file extension with actual image mimetype and corrects extension if needed.
 For example: if you import image `my_image.png` but it is actually a TIFF then the image will be automatically renamed to `my_image.tiff`.

+🏋️ Starting from version `v1.2.4` application supports import from special directory on your local computer.
+It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using drag-ang-drop mechanism:

+1. Run agent on your computer where data is stored.
+2. Copy your data to special folder on your computer that was created by agent.
+Agent mounts this directory to your Supervisely instance and it becomes accessible in Team Files.
+Learn more [in documentation](https://github.com/supervisely/docs/blob/master/customization/agents/agent-storage/agent-storage.md).
+3. Go to `Team Files` -> `Supervisely Agent` and find you folder there.
+4. Right click to open context menu and start app.
+Now app will upload data directly from your computer to the platform.

 #### Input files structure

 directories define dataset names.
 Images in root directory will be moved to dataset with name "`ds0`".